 His inﬂuence, electric, and hypnotizing sound have earned him the right to perform and open up for hip hop royalty such as YG and Wiz Khalifa as well as collaborate with the likes of Sonny Digital, Chuck Inglish, Asher Roth, Leon Thomas III, Blended Babies, and more.

 We interviewed Novyon regarding his start in music, being consistent, and his favorite inspirations along the journey.
+You can also check Novyon out in our Rhythm Issue released 5/23/2020.

 When did you start your musical career?